MAStrampel/FACT_26/README.md

->📋  A template README.md for code accompanying a Machine Learning paper

-# My Paper Title
+# Fair Selective Classification via Sufficiency

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is an implementation of [Fair Selective Classification via Sufficiency](https://arxiv.org/abs/2110.15403).

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials